gamalkevin/linux-hub/Linux_Basics/git-setup.md

 - `touch` creates an empty `README.md` inside each folder.
 - All `README.md` use the same template, for uniformity.

-###

-When I add/edit files, I can push later on using

-### add short notes about `add`, `commmit`, and `push` here
+---

 ## Notes
 - When cloning, you will notice that I used SSH link to clone (*Repo main page: Code > SSH*)
-	- While it does require extra initial steps on setup, it will be way smoother as it automatically uses the SSH key.
+	* While it does require extra initial steps on setup, it will be way smoother as it automatically uses the SSH key.
-	- This way, I don't need to repeatedly enter credentials unlike the `https` mode that is token/password-based.
+	* This way, I don't need to repeatedly enter credentials unlike the `https` mode that is token/password-based.

--
+---

+My git repo is finally fully ready to use.
+To read more about **`git` usage** (most used commands, how-to), go to [Git Usage](./git-usage.md).

+*Thanks for reading!*